 It Starts From a Place Of Empathy.
 Listening To and Caring About Your Workforce

 Alfred is the founding director of a Fulfilment Centre for e-commerce sellers.
-With locations throughout Europe, the company serves its clients’ customers throughout the world.
+With locations throughout Europe, the company serves its clients’ customers worldwide.

-He founded the company on what he believed were fair principles for everyone – to create good jobs that people can live off — pay people a good wage in return for good work.
+He founded the company on what he believed were fair principles for everyone – to create good jobs that people could live off – to pay people a good wage in return for good work.

 This led Alfred to the false assumption that all was good with his company and his workforce.
 Except it wasn’t, as he was about to discover.